-- Pinch of salt
+- Pinch salt

-- 7 heaped teaspoons cornflour (cornstarch)
+- 7 heaped teaspoons cornflour (cornstarch) (or sub arrowroot)

-Preheat the oven to 180 degrees (350 degrees)
+- Preheat the oven to 180 degrees Celsius (350 degrees Fahrenheit)

-Combine all ingredients in a large bowl along with about 7 tablespoons of water, until it forms a firm dough - add the water a few tablespoons at a time so that you don’t add too much!
+- Combine all ingredients in a large bowl along with about 7 tablespoons of water, until it forms a firm dough - add the water a few tablespoons at a time so that you don’t add too much!

-You can keep this pastry dough in the fridge for up to a day if you like, but there is no need to chill it before using
+- You can keep this pastry dough in the fridge for up to a day if you like, but there is no need to chill it before using

-Use a fork to pierce the surface (remember the sides too!) of the pastry, so that it doesn’t puff up in the oven.
+- Use a fork to pierce the surface (remember the sides too!) of the pastry, so that it doesn’t puff up in the oven.
 Alternatively, you can use baking beans

 - Bake in the oven for around 30 minutes, until the pastry crust is firm to the touch and golden brown

-Leave to cool slightly before pouring in the filling
+- Leave to cool slightly before pouring in the filling

-Add all the ingredients to a pan and mix very well (before heating)
+- Add all the ingredients to a pan and mix very well (before heating)

-Cook on a low heat for around 10 minutes, stirring constantly, until a thick custard has formed
+- Cook on a low heat for around 10 minutes, stirring constantly, until a thick custard has formed

-Taste and adjust flavours accordingly (more cocoa powder for chocolate flavour, more maple syrup for sweetness etc)
+- Taste and adjust flavours accordingly (more cocoa powder for chocolate flavour, more maple syrup for sweetness etc)

-Leave to cool completely before cutting, ideally keeping the tart in the fridge for a couple of hours, to allow the filling to set properly
+- Leave to cool completely before cutting, ideally keeping the tart in the fridge for a couple of hours, to allow the filling to set properly

 - Decorate the tart as desired - I used chopped pistachios and freeze-dried raspberries

 - Keeps covered in the fridge for up to a few days